 Performance and scalability

-Performance defines how fast a software system or its particular piece responds to certain users’ actions under certain workload.
-In most cases, this metric explains how much a user must wait before the target operation happens (the page renders, a transaction is processed, etc.) given the overall number of users at the moment.
+Performance defines how fast a software system or a particular piece of it responds to certain users’ actions under a certain workload.
+In most cases, this metric explains how long a user must wait before the target operation happens (the page renders, a transaction is processed, etc.) given the overall number of users at the moment.
 But it’s not always like that.
 Performance requirements may describe background processes invisible to users, e.g. backup.
 But let’s focus on user-centric performance.

 How to approach